Vivify-Ideas/laravel-acl/README.md

 ```php
 'roles' => array()
 ```
-Roles are set of permissions that can be assigned to different users.
-Roles can have parent role and children roles that inherit their permissions.To use the roles you'll need to add another field to your users table named `roles`.
-There you can store user's roles as a comma separated list e.g. `'EDITOR,TRANSLATOR'`.
+Roles are sets of permissions that can be assigned to different users.
+Roles can have parent role and children roles that inherit their permissions.

 ## Usage